-U.S. Government investments (S&P rating AA+) \$3,162,000
+U.S. Government investments (S&P rating AA+) \$3,450,000

 Investments held for others: The Foundation has received funds from the College to invest on its behalf pursuant to the requirements of the Wyoming Community College Endowment Challenge Program under Wyoming Session Laws, Chapter 117.
 Under the terms of this program, the Foundation has solicited contributions for its endowment fund.
-These contributions were reported to the State of Wyoming which made a matching contribution to the College.
+These contributions were reported to the State of Wyoming, which made a matching contribution to the College.
 The College invested these funds with the Foundation as required by statute.
 The Foundation is required to invest the money and use the investment earnings to fund the same endowments consistent with the original donor's intent.

-As of December 31, 2017 and 2016, the Foundation held \$14,945,503 and \$13,575,307, respectively, of investments for the College.
+As of December 31, 2018, the Foundation held \$13,483,989 of investments for the College.